gravestench/dark-magic/pkg/services/cofLoader/README.md

 # COF Loader Service
-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a single service that is responsible for loading COF animation files.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to provide a single service that is responsible for loading COF animation files.
 COF likely stands for "Composite Object File", which is coherent considering that all of the character animations are composed of many separate dcc images.